 ****

 Although sequences provide for guaranteed ascending key values, they cannot guarantee that there will be no missing values in the ordered sequence.
 For performance reasons, sequence number increments are not within the scope of an application transaction.
 Therefore, if a transaction issues a ROLLBACK after a sequence number is consumed, that number is lost.
+To achive anything like scalable distributed performance, you would using the CACHE option to give each node it’s own unique set of ranges – which will result in keys being inserted out of order across nodes.
 Furthermore, cached sequence numbers may be lost on a cluster restart.

 If an application needs absolutely gap-free numbers ("no missing orders," for instance), then the application will need to implement its own sequence generating logic.
-Balancing performance and functionality, in this case, is not trivial – we'll look at this more in Chapter 6.
+Balancing performance and functionality in this case is not trivial – we'll look at this more in Chapter 6.

 ****